sarl/sarl/sarl-officialdoc/src/main/documentation/reference/Event.md

 for communicating between entities: (1) an event and (2) a message.

-An event and a message are similar in that they each have a name or type), a source, and optional data (arguments or parameters).
+An event and a message are similar in that they each have a name (or type), a source, and optional data (arguments or parameters).
 The difference is in whether there is a receiver: an event does not specify a receiver, while a message needs to have at least one receiver (even if it is a group such as "all"
 possible receivers).

-Because the event approach is more general, it is preferred by the designers of SARL.
+Because the event approach is more general and close to the typical agent definitions in SARL, it is preferred by the designers of SARL.

 So, to send data to another entity in SARL,